Okipa/laravel-table/README.md

 Declare columns on tables with the `columns` method available in your generated table configuration, from which you'll have to return an array of column instances.

-To declare columns, just use the static `make` method that will await a `string $title` argument.
-This title will be used to:
+To declare columns, just use the static `make` method that will await a `string $attribute` argument.
+This attribute will be used to get the default cell value.

-* Display the column title on the table
-* Define a default column key guessed from a snake_case formatting of the column title
-* Define a default cell value from the column key
+By default, the column title will be defined to `__('validation.attributes.<attribute>')` in order to reuse attributes translations.

-Optionally, you may pass a second `string $attribute` argument to set a specific column key.
+If you need to, you may use the `title` method that will await a `string $title` argument to set a specific column title that will override the default one.

 ```php
 namespace App\Tables;